 Technology alone cannot stop a cyber incident, but people can.
 The challenge (and opportunity) is giving them the tools, skills, and motivation to do so.
 This starts with changing misconceptions of insider risk programs and the negative connotations that besiege them.

-More data is usually not better.
-It only results in high rates of false positives that overwhelm analysts and take them away from the picture they should be focused on.
-Touch point solutions are notorious for this, capturing superfluous data, clogging systems, impacting performance and subsequently the employee experience and productivity.
-The biggest concern is when tools capture the wrong data at the wrong time – all the ‘creepy’ stuff, like screen capture, doesn’t do anything to inform proactive risk mitigation.
-It only erodes trust, disenchants employees, and slows down systems.
-A well-considered insider risk program protects employee privacy and only captures the actionable data from human sensors, organizational sensors, cyber sensors, and physical sensors.
+More data is not necessarily better.
+More often than not, more data translates to high rates of false positives that overwhelm analysts and take their focus away from genuine risks.
+Legacy point tools are notorious for this, capturing superfluous data, clogging systems, impacting performance, and subsequently the employee experience and productivity.
+The biggest concern is when tools overstep the mark by infringing on privacy though capabilities like screen capture.
+Taking a ‘Big Brother’ approach only erodes trust, disenchants employees, and slows down systems.
+A well-considered insider risk program protects employee privacy and only captures actionable data from sources spanning psycho-social, cyber, physical sensors, and organizational sensors.

 Evidence-based profiles of malicious insiders do not exist.
 There is no evidence for them.
 In addition, indicators focused on the types of factors relating to equal-employment opportunity are ineffective (e.g. age, gender, race).
 Good people do bad things all the time, but it doesn’t make them inherently bad.
 A sound insider risk program does not profile employees because of this.
 Instead, those programs focus on specific behaviors and patterns of behaviors that are shown to be associated with increased risk.